sfu-compbio/deez/README.md

 	You can also specify the region of interest while decompressing (i.e. randomly access the region).
 For example, to extract some reads from chr16 to standard output, you should run:
 	`deez -r [reference] input.dz  -c chr16:15000000-16000000`

+DeeZ supports URLs as input files.
+Supported protocols are file://, ftp://, http(s):// and s3://.
+For Amazon S3 access, DeeZ accepts `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables if you need to access private repositories.

 ---